LaRambla20/Repo10_SOFAR-assignment-final/README.md

 Developers: [Emanuele Rambaldi](https://github.com/LaRambla20), [Luca Mosetti](https://github.com/mose247) and [Francesco Ferrazzi](https://github.com/FraFerrazzi).

-This is the assignment of the course Software Architecture for Robotics, provided by [Università Degli Studi di Genova](https://unige.it/it/), Robotics Engineering degree.
+The repository contains a possible solution to the final assignment of Software Architecture for Robotics course, hold at the MSc degree in Robotics Engineerg at the [University of Genova](https://unige.it/it/).

 The goal of this assignment is to build a simulation with Ros2 in which a robot follows a moving target at a fixed distance.
-The robots used in the simulation are two four wheeled, differential drive, mobile robots.
+The robots used in the simulation are two differential drive mobile robots.

 One robot is the "leader" which is driven manually by the `teleop_twist_keyboard` node.
 The other one is the "follower" which uses some features of [Nav2](https://navigation.ros.org/) to keep a fixed distance from the "leader".